elenasacristan/treebooks/README.md

 I have run tests for the models, forms and views in all apps where applicable.
 I have tried to automate the test for as much code as possible but I didn't reach the 100% coverage because in some cases the tests were quite complicated and in these cases I have chosen to test manually.
+I have manage to get a coverage of 86.6% on average.
 See the coverage reports for each app below.

 ##### accounts coverage report